MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/campaign.md

 > [!IMPORTANT]
 > If languages are set at both the ad group and campaign level, the ad group level language will override the campaign level language.

 For possible values, see the Language column of [Ad Languages](../guides/ad-languages.md#adlanguage).
-Each language in the bulk field is delimited by a semicolon and space ("; "), for example *English; French; German*.
+Each language in the bulk field is delimited by a semicolon (";"), for example *English;French;German*.
 You can specify multiple languages individually in the list, or only include one string in this field set to *All* if you want to target all languages.

 For Audience campaigns you must include all languages i.e., set this field to *All*.